 In NetWare 5, mounting CD-ROMs is done automatically when the CD-ROM NLM is loaded.
 The CD-ROMs are mounted as Read-Only NSS volumes.
-See CDROM in Utilities Reference for a general description of the utility and a listing of what is supported.
+See CDROM for a general description of the utility and a listing of what is supported.

-Warning: Treat the CD-ROM as a read-only volume.
+WARNING: Treat the CD-ROM as a read-only volume.
 Do not enable block suballocation or use file compression on the volume.